Bukit Brown Cemetery: Background

 In early colonial Singapore, various ethnic communities built cemeteries according to their practices; for example, the Malays buried their dead in sand ridges while the Chinese preferred hillsides.
 Prior to 1857, cemeteries in Singapore were considered "communal responsibilities" and the British government exerted little control over burial locations from the multiple ethnic communities.
-However, by the 1880s, expansion efforts in Singapore were restricted by the scarcity of suitable land; surrounding land around the city was deemed unusable as it was either swampland or taken up by cemeteries.
+However, by the 1880s, expansion efforts of the city centre were restricted by the scarcity of suitable land; surrounding land around the city was deemed unusable as it was either swampland or taken up by cemeteries.

 Attorney-General of the Straits Settlements John Winfield Bonser (pictured) stated of Chinese geomantic practices to be "a farrago of superstitious and ignorant nonsense".

-Due to the Chinese belief in burying their dead on hillsides, many suitable pieces of land were taken up by Chinese cemeteries.
+Due to the Chinese belief in burying their dead on hillsides, many suitable pieces of land for residences were taken up by Chinese cemeteries.
 This belief led to concerns about sanitation, as the dead occupied the highest and more desirable sites, while the living resided on lower, more swampy land.
 Chinese cemeteries were increasingly seen by the authorities as both insanitary and restricting future development, leading to growing contention between the British authorities and Chinese communities in Singapore.

 In 1887, a bill, which authorised the regulation, licensing, and inspection of cemeteries, was created in an attempt to control the development of cemeteries, particularly targeting Chinese cemeteries.
-When it was first introduced at a Legislative Council meeting, it was considered controversial by the Chinese community.
-Seah Liang Seah, a Chinese member of the Legislative Council, requested a postponement of the bill as it "seriously affected the interests of the Chinese community, mostly those of the respectable class."
+When it was first introduced at a Legislative Council meeting, it was considered controversial by the Chinese community as it attacked their spaces and ignored their funerary practices.
+Seah Liang Seah, a Chinese councillor, requested a postponement of the bill as it "seriously affected the interests of the Chinese community, mostly those of the respectable class."
 Following multiple petitions by the Chinese community, the bill was postponed and subsequently left in abeyance until 1896, when the issue of burials was reintroduced.

 The reintroduced bill was updated, giving the control of burial grounds to the Municipal Commission rather than the Legislative Council.
 The Commission could license, inspect burial grounds, close burial grounds if they were deemed unsafe, and impose penalties for improper corpse disposal.
-The control of burial grounds were given to the Commission, as the Chinese community's views were considered more represented on that body than on the Council.
+The control being given to the Commission was also important to the Chinese, as their views were considered more represented on that body than on the Council, which governed at a larger colonial level.
 Another difference between the 1896 bill and the 1887 bill was that private burial grounds would be allowed if licensed, instead of being fully prohibited.
-These restrictions led to private Chinese cemeteries becoming more prevalent, with a lack of public cemeteries for poorer Chinese labourers, who resorted to illegally dumping their dead, or non-Christian Chinese, as they could not bury at Christian cemeteries or private clan cemeteries.
+These restrictions led to private Chinese cemeteries becoming more prevalent, with a lack of public cemeteries for poor Chinese labourers, who resorted to illegally dumping their dead along five-foot ways and public places in the hopes that authorities who discover the bodies would bury them.